connorshea/vglist/CONTRIBUTING.md

 1. To get Bundler 2.1.4, `gem install bundler:2.1.4`
 1. `bundle install`
 1. `yarn install`
-1. `bin/rails db:setup`
+1. `bundle exec rails db:setup`
-   - This is the equivalent of running `bin/rails db:create && bin/rails db:schema:load && bin/rails db:seed`, so it will create the databases, seed them with fake data, and create a user with the email `admin@example.com` and the password `password`.
+   - This is the equivalent of running `bundle exec rails db:create && bundle exec rails db:schema:load && bundle exec rails db:seed`, so it will create the databases, seed them with fake data, and create a user with the email `admin@example.com` and the password `password`.
-   - If you would like more control, run only `bin/rails db:create` and `bin/rails db:schema:load`.
+   - If you would like more control, run only `bundle exec rails db:create` and `bundle exec rails db:schema:load`.
+   - If you run into an error about the database password being wrong, the application will try to use `'password'` by default, but you can set the password for your database user via the `VGLIST_DATABASE_PASSWORD` environment variable.
-1. `bin/rails server` to start the server.
+1. `bundle exec rails server` to start the server.
 1. Visit <http://localhost:3000> in your browser and you should see the base application.
 1. In a separate terminal window, run `bin/webpack-dev-server` alongside the Rails server to have a webpack-dev-server instance.
-   - You don't _have_ to do this for the site to work, but things will take a lot longer to load as webpack has to compile stuff from within the same process as Rails.
+   - You don't _have_ to do this for the site to work, but things will take a lot longer to load as Webpack has to compile stuff from within the same process as Rails.

 #### Extras